________________________________________________________________

 - How does GitHub authentication work?

-- How does GitHub organization and permissions work?
+- How does GitHub's organization and permissions work?

 - Manage access, permissions, and enterprise governance